joclement/Dotfiles/README.md

 Mainly the install file won't work partly on non Debian-based systems, because it uses `dpkg`.

-These is no warranty or guarantee that they will work on your system.
+There is no warranty or guarantee that they will work on your system.
 They have been tested and are working on my system, but you should save your Dotfiles and back up your system before installing these Dotfiles.